 In addition to the radio series, Jean produced two television programs for Season 1.
 You can find links to those programs near the bottom of this page.

 In 2015, in partnership with West Virginia Public Broadcasting, Jean also produced five video profiles of Inspiring West Virginians aimed at middle school students.
 These profiles of noted scientists and engineers are available on PBS Learning Media, along with curriculum for teachers and students.
 They are also airing on WVPB-TV and the West Virginia Channel.

-The 7th and final season of Inspiring West Virginians will premiere on West Virginia Public Broadcasting on Wednesday December, 21, 2016, with re-airings at 1 pm on December 30th, 2016 and January 2nd, 2017.
-You’ll hear these stories…
+The 7th and final season of Inspiring West Virginians premiered on West Virginia Public Broadcasting at the end of 2016

 Dan Carder – Emissions Engineer

 For 25 years mechanical engineer Dan Carder, 46, has worked for CAFEE — the Center for Alternative Fuels, Engines and Emissions at West Virginia University — an enterprise within the Mechanical and Aerospace Engineering Department.
 Today he serves as its director.
 For more than 20 years CAFEE has been carrying out pioneering emissions research and testing work on engines of every description — mostly unnoticed and unsung.
 That is, until they discovered that Volkswagen, the largest carmaker in the world at the time, was using a “defeat device” on their diesel cars.
 The discovery brought Dan and the CAFEE team global attention, and in 2016, Dan was named among TIME Magazine’s 100 Most Influential People in the world.